paul-rodriguez/rt/README.md

 or function in particular).
 You can copy, extend or modify existing test files to run your own simulations, pytest doesn't need to be configured to find your tests.

+## dpsearch.py

+This script searches for systems that are not schedulable with the RML (RM Laxity) dual-priority assignment policy.